GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ##### Exercise 1

-- The pet's name is aligned in the upper left corner, so let's center it and make the letters a little larger
+- Since the pet's name is in the upper left corner, let's center it and make the text a little bigger!

 ![bg right w:550px](images/2022-11-12-21-30-48.png)